 What fees does Computershare charge shareholders/how does Computershare make money from share ownership?

-Companies hire Computershare to undertake transfer agent/registry services on their behalf, which includes directly providing services to their registered shareholders directly.
+Companies hire Computershare to undertake transfer agent/registry services on their behalf, which includes providing services to their registered shareholders directly.
 Although some of these services are free to registered shareholders, such as maintaining the record of a shareholding through Investor Center, we do charge shareholders themselves when they ask us to process specific transactions, including buying and selling shares.
 You can find out more information on these charges here.

 How can you tell if someone claiming to be posting on social media on behalf of Computershare is legitimate or not?